one-luke/one-luke.github.io/docs/installing.md

 1. Connect to the internet
     - It's not necessary, but we reccomend connecting to the internet so Ubuntu can automatically install drivers for your hardware.
 This will save you time after the installation completes.

-!!! warning
+    - **WARNING:**
         By selecting **install Ubuntu** in the next installer prompt, your Windows OS and all its files will be permanently deleted.
 2. What do you want to do with Ubuntu?
     - Ubuntu gives you the option to install or try Ubuntu.
 If you are unsure about Ubuntu, select **Try Ubuntu** and then install later when you're ready.
 Note that it will run slow on try Ubuntu, since the OS is operating off your boot drive rather than your computer.
 3. What apps would you like to install to start with?